 Whether one is the victim or witness, one should report a crime or suspicious activity or any other emergency on campus.

-To report a crime or emergency call: (a) 911 (b) College Police Department: (251) 202-1250 (c) Brewton Police Department: (251) 867-3212 Building Security: The buildings at the Brewton Campus will be secured as soon as possible after the office closes or after the last class of the day.
+(c) Brewton Police Department: (251) 867-3212 Building Security: The buildings at the Brewton Campus will be secured as soon as possible after the office closes or after the last class of the day.